Spec-Ops/credentials-polyfill/README.md

-The *navigator.credentials.get(* **options** *)* call can be used to request a set of properties about an entity that are backed by credentials from an entity's identity provider.
+The *navigator.credentials.get(* **options** *)* call can be used to request a set of properties about an entity that are backed by credentials from an entity's credential curator.

 The call takes the following arguments: